LIVING ABROAD GUIDE SECTIONS:

 How do I file a police report?

-If you need to file a police report, find your closest "comisaría" or police station here.
-There is a Tourist Police office at Av.
-Corrientes 436 that can assist in English.
+If you need to file a police report, find your closest “comisaría” or police station here for Buenos Aires or here for Montevideo.
+(There is a Tourist Police office at Av.
+Corrientes 436 in Buenos Aires that can assist in English.)
 Bring your original passport.
-If you go to a local "comisaría," tell the police offer, "Quiero hacer una denuncia," to let them know you'd like to file a police report, and then they will walk you through the steps.
+If you go to a local “comisaría,” tell the police offer, “Quiero hacer una denuncia,” to let them know that you would like to file a police report, and then they will walk you through the steps.
 Keep in mind that some insurance companies will require that a police report was filed within 24 hours of the theft of an item in order for a reimbursement to be considered.

-In the unlikely event that you experience an armed robbery, you must tell the Puentes team immediately so that we can help to support you and so that we can notify your university of the incident.
+In the unlikely event that you experience an armed robbery or assault of any kind, you must tell the Puentes team immediately so that we can help to support you and so that we can notify your university of the incident.
 You will not be in trouble — rather, this is a safety protocol that universities and the Puentes team are required to follow.

 If you are ever in doubt about whether a situation is an emergency or not, err on the side of caution and call the Puentes emergency contact.